Investing term

 The split of the portfolio across asset classes — stocks, bonds, real estate, commodities, cash.

 Asset mix is simply the current breakdown of your portfolio across asset classes — stocks, bonds, real estate, commodities, cash.
-It's the practical snapshot you compare against your target allocation to decide whether you've drifted and need to rebalance.
-"Mix" describes where you are now; "allocation target" is where you meant to be.
+It's the practical snapshot of what you actually hold right now, which you compare against your target allocation to see whether you've drifted.

 For example